-The City of Fayetteville shall implement the HUD resale provisions as outlined in 24 CFR Part 92.254(a)(5)(i) in administering its HOME-funded CHDO activities for the development of affordable newly constructed single family homes and/or to acquire and rehabilitate existing homes to sale to low-to-moderate income homebuyers that states that the period of affordability is based on the total amount of HOME funds invested in the housing to include any HOME program income used to assist in the project if these HOME-funded projects are sold during the period of affordability.
-HOME funds provided for these activities are solely for the development of the houses only, is not used for the purpose of lowering the purchase price from fair market value to an affordable price, and no down payment assistance is provided; unless directly applied for from the homebuyer subsequent to the development of the house by the CHDO of which a direct HOME subsidy would then be provided to the respective homebuyer and the recapture provisions will be adopted for the full amount of the HOME subsidy only provided to the homebuyer.
+The City of Fayetteville shall implement the HUD resale provisions as outlined in 24 CFR Part 92.254(a)(5)(i) in administering its HOME-funded CHDO activities for the development of affordable newly constructed single family homes and/or to acquire and rehabilitate existing homes to sale to low-to-moderate income homebuyers with an assigned period of affordability.
+The period of affordability is based on the total amount of HOME funds invested in the housing to include any HOME program income used to assist in the project.
+HOME funds provided for these activities are solely for the development of the houses only and is not used for the purpose of lowering the purchase price from fair market value to an affordable price.
+No down payment assistance is provided unless directly applied for by the homebuyer subsequent to the development of the house by the CHDO.
+A direct HOME subsidy would then be provided to the respective homebuyer and the recapture provisions will be adopted for the full amount of the HOME subsidy.
 Due to total, 0% interest, financing provided by a majority of homes developed by a CHDO and total financing more readily available from the private lenders with the use of FHA loans, there is little or no need for subsequent direct HOME subsidy to the homebuyer.

-The City shall enforce its HOME Program Resale Provisions by ensuring that: The property is sold to another low-income homebuyer who will use it as his or her principal residence and enforcing the deed restrictions which shall also be recorded with the secured deeds of trust during the subsequent homebuyer's close on the property; The original homebuyer receives a fair return on investment as outlined below to include the homebuyer's down payment plus capital improvements made to the house; and The property is sold at a price that remains affordable to a reasonable range of low-income homebuyers by targeting low-income potential homebuyers who have enlisted in the homebuyer education workshop funded by the City and offered by Consumer Credit Counseling Service and/or homebuyers that are program qualified to purchase an affordable home by the City's certified CHDOs that average between 60% and 80% our area's median income, as well as in predominantly low-income or census tract identified neighborhoods where most of the City's affordable homes have been developed and are located that already have a pool of income-eligible homebuyers who also average between 60% and 80% our area's income median.
+The City shall enforce its HOME Program Resale Provisions by ensuring that: The property is sold to another low-income homebuyer who will use it as his or her principal residence and enforcing the deed restrictions which shall also be recorded with the secured deed of trust during the subsequent homebuyer's close on the property.
+The original homebuyer receives a fair return on investment as outlined below to include the homebuyer's down payment plus capital improvements made to the house.
+The property is then sold at a price that remains affordable to a reasonable range of low-income homebuyers by targeting low-income potential homebuyers who have enlisted in the homebuyer education workshop funded by the City and offered by Consumer Credit Counseling Services.
+Homebuyers that are considered program qualified to purchase an affordable home by a City certified CHDO have incomes between 60% and 80% our area's median income.
+Many of the City's affordable homes are located in predominantly low-income or census tract identified neighborhoods.